cap-js/docs/java/cds-data.md

 #### Renaming Types in Java

-You might also want to rename the type or the entity.
+You might also want to rename the type of the entity.
 For this you can use annotation `@cds.java.this.name` to specify alternative name for the  accessor interfaces and [static model](./cqn-services/persistence-services#staticmodel) interfaces.
 This annotation can be used only on definitions and is ignored everywhere else.

 See the following example: